How to Use a Social Media Response Template [Free Download]

 What should a Social Media Response Template include?

-There are many ways to structure a response template, but you can’t go wrong with a simple yet comprehensive approach.
-A typical social media response template should include the following:
+There are many ways to structure a social media response template, but you can’t go wrong with a simple yet comprehensive approach.
+A typical customer service response template on social media should include the following:

 - A classification system for various comment types and how urgently they need to be addressed

 - A description of the general content and thrust of each comment type

 - Directions for what actions need to be taken as part of the response

 - Sample copy that can be used to reply to the comment

 Complaints, trolling, and minor controversies can afflict any business on social media.
 While these things can be stressful, that doesn’t make them disasters.
 For an event to rise to a disaster level, it should fall outside the bounds of what constitutes “normal” internet drama for your business.
 A good “rule of thumb” is that the incident should have the potential to impact your company financially or in some other materially significant way.

 Because disasters aren’t normal, they tend to need their own bespoke templates, not the ones you use for everyday negative comments.
 A disaster response template should include some additional information: